Al-Anoud bint Mana Al Hajri: Biography

-Al-Anoud bint Mana Al Hajri is the daughter of Mana bin Abdul Hadi Al Hajri, a businessman who served as Qatar's Ambassador to the Kingdom of Jordan.
+Al-Anoud bint Mana Al Hajri is the daughter of Sheikh Mana bin Abdul Hadi Al Hajri, a businessman who served as Qatar's Ambassador to the Kingdom of Jordan.
 On 3 March 2009, she married Sheikh Tamim bin Hamad Al Thani, a Qatari prince and the son of Emir Hamad bin Khalifa Al Thani and Sheikha Moza bint Nasser.
 She is Sheikh Tamim's second wife, as he married his second cousin Sheikha Jawaher bint Hamad bin Suhaim Al Thani in 2005.
 Her husband succeeded his father as Emir of Qatar on 25 June 2013.

 Sheikha Al-Anoud and the Emir have five children, three daughters and two sons: